The Spring Shopping Mall: Transportation

-The Spring Shopping Mall has a designated pick-up and drop-off zone located just beyond its premium car park area, serving buses, taxicabs, Grab vehicles, and other ride-hailing services.
-Alternatively, visitors can access public transport via the pedestrian bridge to ST3 Shopping Mall, which is served by Kuching City Public Link buses K8 and K11.
+The Spring Shopping Mall has a designated pick-up and drop-off zone for buses, taxicabs, Grab vehicles, and other ride-hailing services.
+There is a pedestrian bridge to ST3 Shopping Mall, which is served by Kuching City Public Link buses K8 and K11.

 Once completed, the mall will also be connected using the Kuching Urban Transportation System via The Spring ART station on the Blue Line which serves as its namesake and will be located across the outskirts of the mall.